From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

 \section{Predictive Control}

-In this section, we derive a predictive controller that aims to solve an infinite-horizon stochastic optimal control problem in a receding horizon fashion.
-Below, we pose the control problem of interest.
-Consider the following stochastic optimal control problem with $\Pi = \{\pi_i\}_{i=0}^\infty$ denoting the sequence of control laws:
+In this section, we derive a predictive controller that can additionally account for probabilistic constraints.
+Specifically, we consider the following stochastic optimal control problem with $\Pi = \{\pi_t\}_{t=0}^\infty$ denoting the sequence of control laws:

 We consider chance constraints~\eqref{eq:chance_constr} with a probability level $p_{j} \in (0, 1)$.
-Due to unbounded Gaussian disturbances and measurement noise, deterministic constraint satisfaction is not possible and instead chance constraints ensure that constraints are satisfied with a specified.
+Due to unbounded Gaussian disturbances and measurement noise, deterministic constraint satisfaction is not possible and instead chance constraints ensure that constraints are satisfied with a specified probability.
 The initial state is Gaussian distributed with known mean and variance~\eqref{eq:init_state_soc}.
-We assume that the matrices $C_{\epsilon}$ and $D_{\epsilon}$, defined in eq.~\eqref{eq:perf_out}, are chosen such that $[ C_{\epsilon}^\top,\ D_{\epsilon}^\top]^\top [ C_{\epsilon},\ D_{\epsilon}] = \mathrm{diag}(Q_{\mathrm{c}}, R_{\mathrm{c}})$ with $R_{\mathrm{c}}\succ 0$.
-The objective of this problem is to minimize the expected cost~\eqref{eq:soc_cost}, which resembles the squared $\mathcal{H}_2$-norm of the channel $d \rightarrow \epsilon$ as in Sec.~\ref{sec:lqg}, while adhering to chance constraints~\eqref{eq:chance_constr}.
+The objective of this problem is to minimize the expected cost~\eqref{eq:soc_cost}.
+By choosing the matrices $C_{\epsilon}$ and $D_{\epsilon}$, defined in eq.~\eqref{eq:perf_out}, such that $[ C_{\epsilon}^\top,\ D_{\epsilon}^\top]^\top [ C_{\epsilon},\ D_{\epsilon}] = \mathrm{diag}(Q_{\mathrm{c}}, R_{\mathrm{c}})$ with $R_{\mathrm{c}}\succ 0$, this cost is proportional to the the squared $\mathcal{H}_2$-norm of the channel $d \rightarrow \epsilon$ as in Sec.~\ref{sec:lqg}, while adhering to chance constraints~\eqref{eq:chance_constr}.
+By considering all parameters in the set $\Theta_\delta$, we can also provide probabilistic guarantees for the unknown true system, given Assumption~\ref{asm:param_set}.

 To provide a computationally tractable approach, we examine the affine output-feedback control strategy